rawilk/dotfiles/README.md

 ### Fresh macOS install
 From time-to-time, it may be beneficial to completely re-install macOS on your machine and start over.
 I typically like to do this for each major release of macOS.
 After going through the [checklist](#backup-your-data) above, you can follow [this article](https://www.imore.com/how-do-clean-install-macos) to cleanly install the latest macOS version.

-## Your Own Dotfiles
+# Your Own Dotfiles
 **Please note that the instructions below assume you already have set up Oh My Zsh so make sure to first [install Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh#getting-started) before you continue.**

 If you want to install your own dotfiles from this setup, it's pretty easy to do so.
-First you'll need to fork this repo.
+First, you'll need to fork this repo.
 After that you can tweak it any way you want.

 Go through the [`.macos`](./macos/.set-defaults.sh) file and adjust the settings to your liking.
-You can find much more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).
+You can find many more settings at [the original script by Mathias Bynens](https://github.com/mathiasbynens/dotfiles/blob/master/.macos) and [Kevin Suttle's macOS Defaults project](https://github.com/kevinSuttle/MacOS-Defaults).

 Check out the [`Brewfile`](./Brewfile) file and adjust the apps you want to install for your machine.
 Use [their search page](https://caskroom.github.io/search) to check if the app you want to install is available.

 Check out the [`.aliases`](./shell/.aliases) file and add your own aliases.
 If you need to tweak your `$PATH` check out the [`.zshrc`](./shell/.zshrc) file.
 More info about how to customize Oh My Zsh can be found [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization).

-## Credits
+# Credits
-Inspiration for these dotfiles taken from:
+Inspiration for these dotfiles is taken from:

 - [Dries Vints Dot Files](https://github.com/driesvints/dotfiles)
 - [Freek Van der Herten Dot Files](https://github.com/freekmurze/dotfiles)